Community Art Projects

 Artist Katie Ries created one thousand clay seedballs with regionally-specific wildflower seeds.
 Guests exchanged a seedball for an item in their pocket.

-Katie took the left-behind items and created an art piece, currently on display in Selections from the TMA Collection on TMA’s third floor.
+Katie took the left-behind items and created an art piece, now in TMA’s permanent collection.